jeancharlesx64/iot-project-first-sprint/README.md

 - **Economic waste:** Corn spoilage due to lack of temperature and humidity control results in economic waste for farmers and the food industry as a whole.
 This includes additional costs of disposing of damaged products and lost profit potential.

-There are numerous problems that were found by team 10, which affect society and the general economy, as **10% of corn production** is lost due to lack of management due to corn production.
+There are numerous problems identified by team 10, which affect society and the economy in general, since **20% of corn production** is lost due to lack of management due to the storage of corn grains, with 50% of losses due to lack of monitoring of temperature and humidity(10% loss in total production).

 <h3 align="center">Solution</h3>
 The solution defined by the group is to create a simulative prototype of a device that will constantly monitor temperature and humidity sensor at protoboard(arduino), where this data will be sent via API to a Node server running on virtual machine, where data will travel to a Web platform where only our application client can have access and thus be able to make a definitive decision for their business